sayantikabanik/sayantikabanik/README.md

 ## 👋🏽👩🏽‍💻

-I am an open-source contributor and working on a passion projects in the area of `data engineering`, `text analysis`, `developer experience` and a ton of `exploratory work` with business related data science application.
+Open-source contributor and working on passion projects in the area of `data engineering`, `text analysis`, `developer experience` and a ton of `exploratory work` with business related data science application.

 🌐 [sayantikabanik.com](https://www.sayantikabanik.com)